LampSteven17/Optimal-Trip-Itinerary-Web-Application-W-Agile/reports/sprint4.md

 ### Clean Code
 * Code Climate maintainability of A (technical debt ratio <= 5).
 * Minimize code smells and duplication.
+* Fix easy errors before merging a PR

 ### Test Driven Development
 * Write method headers, unit tests, and code in that order.
 * Unit tests are fully automated.
 * Maintain coverage at 60%.
+* Submit PR's with tests

 ### Processes
 * Master is never broken.
 * All pull request builds and tests are successful on Travis-CI.
 * All dependencies managed using Maven, npm, and WebPack.
 * GitHub etiquette is followed always.
+* Have daily scrum meetings on class days over Discord/Slack
+* Integrate new group members and have everyone contribute.

 ## Planned Epics